ToolJet/ToolJet/docs/docs/data-sources/custom-js.md

 # Custom JavaScript

-Now you can write custom JavaScript code to interact with components and queries.
-To do that, you just need to create a new query and select **Run JavaScript Code** from the list of datasource dropdown.
+You can write custom JavaScript code to interact with components and queries.
+To do that, you just need to create a new query and select **Run JavaScript Code** from the datasources dropdown.

 <div style={{textAlign: 'center'}}>